kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_clinometer.md

 If you would prefer to lock the angle using the volume buttons instead of tapping the screen, you can enable this in Settings > Clinometer > Lock with volume buttons.

+An experimental setting is available to display the angle measurements on the camera viewfinder.
+You can enable this in Settings > Experimental > Clinometer augmented reality.

 ## Measuring Avalanche Risk
 Most avalanches occur on slopes between 30° (57%) and 45° (100%).
 When you measure the angle of a slope, the avalanche risk will be displayed toward the bottom of your screen.
 You can also use the color bands on the clinometer dial; red is high risk, yellow is moderate risk, and green is low risk.